 But suppose we think of a bell as similar to a rattle snake's rattle.
 Animals that are poisonous call attention to themselves to warn the predators to stay away.
 Humans are functionally poisonous from the predator's point of view.
 If the predator kills us, the other humans will hunt the predator down and kill it.

 Note that the puffer fish, by blowing itself up is following something like the umbrella strategy, and puffers are highly toxic.
-I believe it is commonly thought that puffers are trying to become big so they will not be eaten.
+It has commonly been thought that puffers are trying to become big so they will not be eaten.
 Perhaps puffers are trying to be weird to warn predators of their poison, just as poison arrow frogs warn predators with their bright colors, and rattlesnakes warn predators with their rattles.

-Note that animals that look similar to animals that are poisonous are not completely bluffing either.
-The predator that calls their bluff better be able to distinguish between them and the poisonous look alike or the predator is likely to eat the wrong one and die before they reproduce.
+Note that animals that look similar to animals that are poisonous or venomous are not completely bluffing either.
+The predator that calls their bluff better be able to distinguish between them and the poisonous or venomous look alike or the predator is likely to eat the wrong one and die before they reproduce.

 So we can see that there are practical applications to the idea.
 Perhaps there are practical applications for you, or people you know.
 For example, my friend who is living in a cabin in the woods said that this message reassured her.
-It might help your friends if you would refer them to this page, and of course, I welcome the referral or link.
+It might help your friends if you would refer them to this page, and of course, I welcome referrals and links.

 But much of what I have written about North American land-dwelling mammals applies more generally.
 Most animals large and strong enough to eat people through the land areas and even in the sea refrain from eating us.
 The Nile and saltwater crocodiles are perhaps the biggest exceptions.
 The point I have made about poison is generally applicable to most environments, the arctic land environment being the big exception and applies to mammals, reptiles, and fish.

 Of course, many of the reptiles and fish are not raised by mothers and thus have to get their list some other way.
-In many cases, the fish and other animals at sea may think we are so weird that it is best to be wary.
-Weird, somewhat awkward, slow-moving animals tend to be poisonous.
+In many cases, the fish and other animals at sea may think the way we swim and everything else about us are so weird that it is best to be wary.
+Weird, somewhat awkward, slow-moving animals tend to be poisonous or venomous.
 If you haven't eaten it before, it is best not to take a chance, at least until after you have seen another predator eat it.
 Could this be a source of the famous shark feeding frenzy phenomena?
-The sharks are wary until one starts to feed, then they take that as a signal that the prey is not poisonous.
+The sharks are wary until one starts to feed, then they take that as a signal that the prey is not dangerous.
 I have a more extensive treatment of the sharks, feeding frenzies, and blood in the water here.

+The case of the big crocodiles may be very different from that of fish in the sea.
 The Nile and the saltwater crocodile may see us as just another mammal coming to the waters edge.
-From their point of view we are not big enough, like an elephant, a hypothalamus, or a rhinoceros, to be dangerous.
+From their point of view we are not big enough, like an elephant, a hippopotamus, or a rhinoceros, to be dangerous.
 Almost everything that walks on long legs under its body is reasonably safe to eat.
 So our difficulty with the crocodiles may be that we seem similar to them to what they have learned is safe prey.
 The two crocodilians that are the most dangerous are the largest.
 Smaller crocodilians tend to leave humans alone.
 They are perhaps more focused on fish as prey.

 But my speculation at this point is getting a bit sketchy, perhaps I should leave a few mysteries to be solved by the trained biologists.